 MCP serves as an AI-focused alternative to integration standards like SOAP, RAML, and OpenAPI.
 SOAP offers messaging, RAML and OpenAPI provide interface definitions; MCP integrates both transport and capability discovery.

-• Prompts – expert guidance
+• Prompts – expert guidance (no HTTP equivalent)

 Each primitive has structured descriptions acting as built-in documentation, enhancing usability.